buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_CableCarrierSegmentTypeDropper.md

 # Pset_CableCarrierSegmentTypeDropper

-Properties that are applicable to a type or an occurrence of dropper.
+Properties that are applicable to a type or an occurrence of dropper.<!-- end of definition -->